Klbgr/EzStudies-Flutter/README.md

 SERVER_URL = "xxx"
 CIPHER_KEY = "xxx"
 ```
-where `SERVER_URL` is the URL of the custom API and `CIPHER_KEY` cipher key used to encrypt and decrypt the credentials of the ENT
+where `SERVER_URL` is the URL of the custom API and `CIPHER_KEY` a 32 characters cipher key used to encrypt and decrypt the credentials of the ENT
 - Type in the same key in the `/EzStudies-Flutter/web/api/include/key` file
 ```
 xxx